Studying Advanced English, Standard, Extension 1 and 2.

 Not everyone is able to commit to tuition.
 Knowing exactly what your child’s strength and weaknesses are and your options is a time saving device which is essential in senior years of study; especially with a ton of other subjects vying for help.

 One of my strengths is my ability to comprehend assessment and diagnostic evaluation of senior students’ strengths and weaknesses.
 I am able to provide clear feedback on the literary or grammatical impediments that may impact on student performance.
 I seek to pinpoint specific academic aspects that require improvement.
-With these consultations, parents are then in a position to consider what kind of help, if any, their son or daughter requires.
+With these consultations, parents are then in a position to consider what kind of help, if any, their child requires.
 These consulting sessions are not designed to write student material but are diagnostic.

 HSC Trial and assessment marks of extended response